Protection of privacy

-- Drafting and adapting agreements, including data processor agreements
+- Agreements, including data processing agreements

 - Transfer of personal data outside the EU / EEA

-- The use of cloud services
+- Use of cloud services